My name is Nick Ford and for around a year now I’ve been running a site called AbolishWork.com.

-If this is the case, then so much the worse for the “real world” because that means it needs replacing.
+If this is the case, then so much the worse for the “real world”.

 I took a particular interest in work partly because an anarchist comrade of mine named David S D’Amato had bought a domain called AbolishWork.com on a whim because he liked the idea behind it.
 He then asked around an email list that we both frequent if anyone was interested in using it.
 David explained his original idea with Abolish Work was, “…to bring together resources (already existing & original) from across the anarchist spectrum (egoist, communist, individualist, mutualist, whatever) on the idea of work abolitionism.”
 And so after a little deliberation on my part I decided to take the domain off his hands and follow through on David’s ideas for the site.

 So, in January of 2014 I wrote my first post introducing the site as such:

 Abolishwork.com is aiming to be a sort of home for “work and its discontents”.
 A place where you can find essays, blogs, observations, songs, poems and whatever else you can imagine about ending or at the very least reducing the amount of work that exists in society.
 We welcome everyone from the hardened abolitionists to the reformers and the ones in between.

 And ideologically I welcome everyone from egoists to anarcho-communists to mutualist and individualist anarchists and hell; sometimes I’ll have totally non-radical folks if I feel like they’re making good enough points about work.

 So if you would like to contribute something to the website then it makes my life a bit easier.

 But don’t worry, this isn’t work to me.